-

 Output Distortions and the Choice of Legal Form of Organization

-Economic Modelling, February 2023, vol 37
+Economic Modeling, February 2023, vol 37

 with Sepideh Raei